-- (A) Single Operator: One person performs all of the operating, logging, and spotting functions.
+(A) Single Operator: One person performs all of the operating, logging, and spotting functions.
 Maximum operating time is 30 hours.
 QSO finding assistance is NOT allowed (See definition below).
 Only one transmitted signal is allowed at any moment in time.
-Maximum power is 1,500 watts total output. - (B) Single Operator/Low Power: Same as (A) with the exception that the output power shall not exceed 100 watts.
-Stations in this category compete with other Low Power stations only. - (C) QRP: Same as (A) with the exception that the output power shall not exceed 5 watts.
+Maximum power is 1500 watts total output.

+(B) Single Operator/Low Power: Same as (A) with the exception that the output power shall not exceed 100 watts.
+Stations in this category compete with other Low Power stations only.

+(C) QRP: Same as (A) with the exception that the output power shall not exceed 5 watts.
 Stations in this category compete with other QRP stations only.
-Note: All QRP stations may use QSO finding assistance. - (D) Single Operator Assisted / High Power: Same as (A) with the following exceptions: The use of QSO finding assistance IS allowed.
+Note: All QRP stations may use QSO finding assistance.

+(D) Single Operator Assisted/High Power: Same as (A) with the following exceptions: The use of QSO finding assistance IS allowed.
 The use of one and only one remote receiver within 100 kilometers of the transmitter site is allowed.

-Maximum power is 1,500 watts total output. - (E) Single Operator Assisted / Low Power: Same as (D) except that output power shall not exceed 100 watts.
-The use of QSO finding assistance IS allowed.
-The use of one and only one remote receiver within 100 kilometers of the transmitter site is allowed. - (F) Multi-Operator: HIGH POWER ONLY.
+(E) Single Operator Assisted/Low Power: Same as (D) with the following exceptions: Output power shall not exceed 100 watts.

+(F) Multi-Operator: HIGH POWER ONLY.
 All rules apply as in Single Op Assisted (except remote receivers ARE NOT allowed); however, more than one operator (person) is involved in the operation.
 Maximum operating time is 40 hours.
 Only one transmitted signal is allowed at any moment in time.
-Maximum power is 1,500 watts total output or the output power allowed by your country, whichever is less.
+Maximum power is 1500 watts total output or the output power allowed by your country, whichever is less.

-QSO FINDING ASSISTANCE: The use of any technology or other source that provides callsign or multiplier identification of a signal to the operator.
-This includes, but is not limited to, use of a CW decoder, DX cluster, DX spotting websites (e.g., DX Summit), local or remote callsign and frequency decoding technology (e.g., CW Skimmer or Reverse Beacon Network), or operating arrangements involving other individuals.
+QSO FINDING ASSISTANCE: The use of any technology or other source that provides call sign or multiplier identification of a signal to the operator.
+This includes, but is not limited to, use of a CW decoder, DX cluster, DX spotting web sites (e.g., DX Summit), local or remote call sign and frequency decoding technology (e.g., CW Skimmer or Reverse Beacon Network), or operating arrangements involving other individuals.